hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-sys-ip-nat 185.209.50.140 10.110.104.205

-The function for changing nat ip associated with ip.
+This function for changing nat ip associated with ip.

 *******************************************************************